ShadowWhisperer/BlockLists/README.md

     Scam             Fake freight, gift cards, products, support, pet sales, firearms, news, etc
     Shock            Gore, Gross, Torture, Race/Gender
     Top_Level        Top Level Domains.
-Sorted by Continent, then by country Tracking         Analytics, Diagnostics, Location, Metrics, Puplic IP
+Sorted by Continent, then by country Tracking         Analytics, Diagnostics, Location, Metrics, Public IP
     Tunnels          VPNs & Proxies
     Typo             Misspelling of websites / Typosquatting

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

 A lot of lists are a bunch of other users' lists combined into one.
-These lists all built by me, either by going to the site, IP adress, or custom scripts.
+These lists all built by me, either by going to the site, IP address, or custom scripts.
 I have multiple systems running dnsmasq, with ~40 people using them; including a computer repair center.
 A lot of my data comes from those logs.
 Others are from honeypots (*Cowrie*), and top 1 million lists.
 I try to keep dead, parked, and sinkholed domains out of these lists.

 Websites that contain malware (example: malvertising) are not in these lists.
 They are not blocked or allowed.
-The malware within the sites are.
+The malware within the sites are blocked.

 Some domains are used for both ads and tracking.
 Dating list may contain scam dating sites.

 *Free*, *Junk*, and *Marketing* may break some sites.

 _www<span></span>._ _mobile._ _m._ prefixes are removed.
 They are added in the script below.
 This keeps the lists shorter.
 <br />

 **Create Block List (Bash)**